The power of pyramid decomposition in Normaliz: The current implementation

+Normaliz keeps all data in in RAM.
+Therefore it is necessary to control the size of the lists that contain simplicial cones and pyramids.
+This is achieved by a strategy that interrupts the production of pyramids and simplicial cones at suitable points as soon as the lists sizes have exceeded a preset value.
+The choice of the interruption points must take into consideration that Normaliz avoids nested parallelization for efficiency.
+(This is the default choice of OpenMP.)

-(c) As soon as \textsc{BuildCone} switches to pyramids, the triangulation $\Lambda(x_1,\dots,x_{i-1})$ is no longer needed for further extension.
+As soon as \textsc{BuildCone} switches to pyramids, the triangulation $\Lambda(x_1,\dots,x_{i-1})$ is no longer needed for further extension.
 Therefore it is shipped to the evaluation buffer.
-The buffer is emptied whenever it has exceeded its preset size and program flow allows its parallelized evaluation.
-(Because of (a) this is not always possible.)
+The simplicial cones are evaluated and the buffer is emptied whenever it has exceeded its preset size and program flow allows its parallelized evaluation.

-(d) The strategy for the evaluation of pyramids is similar.
-If the buffer for $\textit{level}+1$ is exceeded, evaluation on that level will be started as soon as possible.
-Usually this results in a tree of evaluations over several levels. \end{remark}